What Is Your Dominant Attitude: Spontaneous, Controlling, or Guiding?

 They are bound to remind you of some kind of judges without a robe, with all those principles, slogans, strategies, and criticism, always making life look like one big battlefield.

 Well, it goes without saying, they are not the kind of guests you would want at your home party.
 But if you ever invite one by a mistake, please rush to invite at least another one, so they keep each other company and don't disturb those others who came there to have fun.

-They are likely to reserve a corner for themselves where they can "resolve all global issues" - stop all wars, hunger, injustice, crime, and even elect a new president for you.
-With all that "expertise" in economy, politics, and law, they won't even need the whole night for it, so they will still have enough time to discuss prices, house repairs, and "irresponsible, disrespectful younger generation".
+They are likely to reserve a corner for themselves where they can "resolve all global issues"---stop all wars, hunger, injustice, crime, and even elect a new president for you.
+With all that "expertise" in morality, economy, politics, and law, they won't even need the whole night for it, so they will still have enough time to discuss prices, house repairs, and "irresponsible, disrespectful younger generation".

 Of course, any of those themes could be a part of anyone's conversation, but these controllers are almost physically disabled to also talk about music, food, restaurants, fashion, cars, tell jokes, or what has happened in their lives since their last getting together.
 The closest to that would be criticizing their bosses, neighbors, mechanics, or doctors.
 A strange breed, I am telling you.

 Even Their Face Is Telling on Them